Meet the Midtown West Team

 Jennifer prides herself in her work with individuals suffering from substance use disorders as she has been in the recovery process for over 12 years.
 Her empathic nature and personal life experience in this area, provides clients with the evidence that they too can change their lives and overcome the debilitating effects of drug addiction.
 Jennifer applies a humanistic/existential approach to psychotherapy at the same time utilizing a positive psychology methodology.
 She also relies on psychodynamic and CBT methods.

-Jennifer possesses a master’s degree in Mental Health Counseling from St. John’s University and a bachelor’s degree from the College of Staten Island (CUNY).
+Jennifer possesses a doctorate degree from California Southern University in Clinical Psychology and a master’s degree in Mental Health Counseling from St. John’s University and a bachelor’s degree from the College of Staten Island (CUNY).
 She is currently pursuing her doctorate in Clinical Psychology from California Southern University.
-Jennifer is also an Adjunct Professor in the Psychology Department at the College of Staten Island.
+Jennifer is also an Adjunct Professor in the Psychology Department at the College of Staten Island and New Jersey City University.

 anxiety, depression, grief, adhd, lifetrans, relfamtherapy, substanceaddict, organization, careercounsel, selfesteem, cope, trauma, ptsd, lgbtq, spirit, mindfulness, humanistic, psychodynamic, sleep